shulomithi07/nodeJS/30DaysNode/day-6/arrayMethods.md

 ## reduce()
     reduce() Method in arrays
     reduce method is used to reduce the array to a single value.
 This method executes the provided function for each value of the array and stores the result in accumulator.
 Note : It does not execute on array with no values.
 Snippet is given below :

-reduce() Method in arrays
-reduce method is used to reduce the array to a single value.
-This method executes the provided function for each value of the array and stores the result in accumulator.
-Note : It does not execute on array with no values.
-Snippet is given below :